-Two years ago, I took a leap of faith and decided I’d quit my full-time job to pursue my doctorate.
+Three years ago, I took a leap of faith and decided I’d quit my full-time job to pursue my doctorate.
 Jeremiah agreed to cover our child’s daycare expenses, so I could focus on being a mom and student.
 Now, childcare expenses could easily be someone’s mortgage, so that sacrifice is not one I take lightly.
 But more than that, Jeremiah has impacted all of our lives in a major way.

 When I lack, he is right over my shoulder.
 He takes Mason three nights a week so that I can study and work, a luxury that a lot of single mothers do not have.

 Although he didn’t always have the best example himself, he turned all the chips that were down, up and has beasted fatherhood.
 Five years after Mason’s birth, Jeremiah has never missed an appointment, a tuition payment or a beat.